 If you’re planning a trip to Singapore and want to know more about the places you need to visit, then this guide is just for you.
 I spent 4 days in Singapore and have put together an itinerary that will take you around the culture, history and iconic buildings in the city.
 So here’s my 4 day Singapore itinerary to get you started.

 Singapore is one of those iconic cities.
 It’s futuristic, it’s clean, it’s awesome.
 I’d been wanting to visit this city for so long that it was almost too difficult to know where to start.
 But the good news is that Singapore is pretty small and definitely one of the easiest countries to get around in the world.
-There are loads of things to do in Singapore that I could have happily spent a lot longer there, but 4 days is a great amount of time to fit in a lot.
+There are loads of things to do in Singapore that I could have happily spent a lot longer there, but visiting Singapore for 4 days and 3 nights is a great amount of time to fit in a lot.

 Before you go any further, check out my video from my very first day in Singapore: